-For more information, please refer to the book: "The Semiometric Challenge" (2014) by L. Lebart, J.F.
-Steiner; M. Piron, J. Wisdom.
-Publisher: L2C, (The book can be freely downloaded from www.dtmvic.com).
+For more information, please refer to the book: "La sémiométrie" (2003) [in French] by L. Lebart, M. Piron, J.F.
+Steiner; Publisher: Dunod, Paris.
+(This book can be downloaded from the site: www.dtm-vic.com (section "publication").

 Semiometrics data files